-- SRI exclusion criteria: Issuers operating in non-socially responsible sectors to which restrictions or exclusions apply with respect to the entirety of the individual assets under Management (so called "SRI binding screening"); issuers operating in sectors deemed not to be "socially responsible" are those companies characterized by a clear direct involvement in the production, maintenance, sales and storage of weapons of mass destruction or in the thermal coal industry, or in unconventional oil & gas mining. - ESG screening and monitoring: "critical" issuers that are restricted or excluded from the entirety of individual assets under management (so called "ESG binding screening"); those issuers are those highly exposed to ESG risks or involved in particularly serious business controversies like violations of international treaties or principles such as the UN Global Compact and ILO Core Conventions. - Integration of ESG factors: integration of ESG factors into the analysis, selection and composition of managed portfolios with flexible approaches with regards to asset class typology and product investment strategy, aimed at generating sustainable long-term financial performance; among these, the inclusion of sustainable topics focused on long-term structural growth (Sustainability Themed investing), the selection of the most virtuous issuers in terms of sustainable performance through the ESG score (positive or best-in-class screening) and the consideration of non-financial information in the financial assessment of issuers. - Impact investments: an investment approach that enables to pursue specific sustainability objectives which can generate a positive and measurable social or environmental impact. (so called "Impact investing"); - Engagement and Stewardship: a proactive and systematic interaction with the companies considered relevant, in order to encourage the integration of sustainability factors into business management, and a conscious management aimed at reducing their negative environmental and social impacts.
+- SRI exclusion criteria: Issuers operating in non-socially responsible sectors to which restrictions or exclusions apply with respect to the entirety of the individual assets under Management (so called "SRI binding screening"); issuers operating in sectors deemed not to be "socially responsible" are those companies characterized by a clear direct involvement in the production, maintenance, sales and storage of weapons of mass destruction or in the thermal coal industry, or in unconventional oil & gas mining. - ESG screening and monitoring: "critical" issuers that are restricted or excluded from the entirety of individual assets under management (so called "ESG binding screening"); those issuers are those highly exposed to ESG risks or involved in particularly serious business controversies like violations of international treaties or principles such as the UN Global Compact and ILO Core Conventions. - Integration of ESG factors: integration of ESG factors into the analysis, selection and composition of managed portfolios with flexible approaches with regards to asset class typology and product investment strategy, aimed at generating sustainable long-term financial performance; among these, the inclusion of sustainable topics focused on long-term structural growth (Sustainability Themed investing), the selection of the most virtuous issuers in terms of sustainable performance through the ESG score (positive or best-in-class screening) and the consideration of non-financial information in the financial assessment of issuers (ESG scoring integration), the construction of portfolios with significant7 exposure to sustainable investments under the SFDR (Sustainable Investing integration). - Integration of ESG factors in passive products: integration of ESG factors specific to products that are passively managed and/or indexed to a benchmark and that promote, among others, environmental or social characteristics, or a combination of such characteristics.
+ESG integration on passive products is applied simultaneously on the benchmark, which is required to consider environmental and/or social factors and to comply with good governance practices ("ESG benchmark"), and on the product, to which specific rules are applied in the selection of the underlying portfolio; Sustainable Investment Objectives: an investment approach that allows sustainable investment objectives to be pursued in accordance with SFDR Regulation, in compliance with good governance practices; - Sustainable Investment Objectives (Sustainable Investments): an investment approach that enables to pursue sustainable investment objectives in accordance with the SFDR Regulations, while adhering to good governance practices; - Engagement and Stewardship: a proactive and systematic interaction with the companies considered relevant, in order to encourage the integration of sustainability factors into business management, and a conscious management aimed at reducing their negative environmental and social impacts.
 Engagement activities are developed through continuous and constructive dialogue, and the exercise of administrative and voting rights.